Halo 2: Development

 In February 2003, Bungie began developing a gameplay demonstration for E3 2003.
 The demo, which was the first gameplay seen by the public, showcased new enemies and abilities.
-Many elements of the trailer, however, were not game-ready; the entire graphics engine used in the footage had to be discarded, and the trailer's environment never appeared in the final game due to limitations on how big the game environments could be.
-Elements like vehicle hijacking were entirely scripted, and to keep performance at an acceptable level, a Bungie staff member deleted objects from the game as the player passed through.
+Many elements of the trailer, however, were not game-ready; the entire graphics engine used in the footage had to be discarded, and the trailer's environment never appeared in the final game due to limitations on the size of environments.
+Elements like vehicle hijacking were scripted, and to keep performance at an acceptable level, a staff member deleted objects as the player passed through.
 The restructuring of the engine meant that there was no playable build of Halo 2 for nearly a year, and assets and environments produced by art and design teams could not be prototyped, bottlenecking development.
 Griesemer recalled that development was "moving backwards", and after E3 the team realized much of what they had worked on for the past two years would need to be scrapped.

-To ship the game, Bungie began paring back their ambitions for the single- and multiplayer parts of the game.
-All other Bungie projects, including Phoenix, were cancelled, with their teams folded into Halo 2 to complete the game.
+Bungie began paring back their ambitions for the single- and multiplayer parts.
+All other Bungie projects, including Phoenix, were cancelled, with their teams folded into Halo 2.
 The campaign was completely rethought and remained unplayable for more than a year while the multiplayer was being developed.
-Ultimately, a third act of the game where Master Chief and Arbiter came together on Earth to defeat the Prophets was cut entirely.
+A third act, in which Master Chief and Arbiter came together on Earth to defeat the Prophets, was cut.
 Staten hoped the resulting cliffhanger would be treated like the end of The Empire Strikes Back.
 Planned vehicles, such as variants of the Warthog and an all terrain vehicle, were scrapped.

-With the single-player mode in trouble, very little had been done with the large Warfare multiplayer mode.
-Eventually, the entire Warfare mode was cut, and Hoberman's small team project became the shipping multiplayer suite.
-Engineer Chris Butcher commented, "For Halo 2 we had our sights set very high on networking.
+With the single-player mode in trouble, little had been done with the large Warfare multiplayer mode.
+Eventually, the mode was cut, and Hoberman's small team project became shipping the multiplayer suite.
+Engineer Chris Butcher said: "For Halo 2 we had our sights set very high on networking.
 Going from having no internet multiplayer to developing a completely new online model was a big challenge to tackle all at once, and as a result we had to leave a lot of things undone in order to meet the ship date commitment that we made to our fans."